Frederick Huth

-Frederick Huth, formerly known as Johann Friedrich Andreas Huth (1777–1864), was a German-born British merchant banker, who established the London merchant bank Frederick Huth & Co in 1809.
+Frederick Huth, born Johann Friedrich Andreas Huth (1777–1864), was a German-born British merchant banker, who established the London merchant bank Frederick Huth & Co in 1809.

-Professional career
+Early life

-Frederick Huth was born on the 29 October 1777 in the German town of Stade, then part of the Electorate of Hanover (Lower Saxony, Germany).
+Frederick Huth was born on the 29 October 1777 in the German town of Stade, then part of the Electorate of Hanover.
 He was the second son of Johann Friedrich Huth (d.
 1801), a soldier of the Scharnhorst regiment, and his wife, Marie Amelia (d.
 1812), daughter of Johann Thee, farmer.
 The family settled in 1781 at nearby Harsefeld, where Johann Huth worked as a tailor and where Friedrich attended local schools.

+Career

 In 1791 Huth was apprenticed to Brentano Urbieta & Co., a Spanish merchant house at Hamburg.
 In 1797 he moved to Spain, and he also lived in South America before settling in London and establishing Frederick Huth & Co., which became one of London's leading banking houses.
 In 1829 Huth was appointed as London financial advisor and banker to the Spanish queen and financial agent for the Spanish government.
+In 1845 he donated an endowment to establish a public library in his childhood town Harsefeld, which made it one of the best funded libraries in the Stade Region.
 He retired from Frederick Huth & Co. in the 1850s.